smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-scripting.md

 #### ON_RESTART Special Label

-A reserved name of \"ON_RESTART\" may be put into the LABEL field of one step master record.
+A reserved name of "ON_RESTART" may be put into the LABEL field of one step master record.
 When this special label value is used, it is good practice to place it as the first Step in a Script, before other labels, however, the Script driver program is able to locate this reserved label